Last1SiN/FasterLongbow/README.md

 # BL3 FasterLongbow

-FasterLongbow makes Longbow grenades feel faster and more responsive by accelerating the grenade throw animation and shortening the pre-teleport delay, without changing other grenade delivery types.
+FasterLongbow makes Longbow grenades feel faster, more responsive and closer to Borderlands 2 by accelerating the grenade throw animation and shortening the pre-teleport delay, without changing other grenade delivery types.

 ## Features